-Students who drop courses during the drop period and remain enrolled at Lamar State College-Orange will receive a refund of tuition and fees.
+Students who drop courses during the drop with refund period and remain enrolled at Lamar State College-Orange will receive a refund of tuition and fees for the dropped class.
 For refund purposes, the effective drop date is the date the drop form is received in the Office of Admission and Records with all appropriate signatures.
 Refunds are based on the following: